Comets and Rock Art

 Comets in Negev Desert Rock Art, Israel

 The saying “like above so below“ originated in Sumer expresses the desire to create on earth a similar reality that exists in heaven.
-For the ancients, the stars represented the mighty gods, and the constellation’s outline created earthly images of man/women and animals projected into a parallel heavenly world.
-Research shows that every celestial phenomenon, in ancient times, portrayed by magnified images copied directly from earthly life scenes.
+For the ancients, the stars represented the mighty gods, and the constellation’s outline created earthly images of man/women and animals projected into the heavenly world.
+The earthly scenes we see in rock art copied verbatim from the outline of the stars above.

 Numerous rock art engravings show us how people interpreted comets sky appearance.
 These repeated scenes display a horse rider holding a very long spear fighting an invisible enemy, see Fig.5.
 The “spear” has an odd shape with one thick end symbolizing the bulky nucleus and ends with a long tail that gets thinner.
 This is not a spear!.
 The scenes in Fig.5 illustrate the difference between a comet and a spear abstraction.
 In scene1 the curved spear signifies the comet movement as seen from earth curvature.
-Notice the comet bulky nucleus on the right and the comet flight direction as indicated by its tail.
-The same bulky head illustrated in scene2 as opposed to a real spear engraving, illustrated in scene3, that has a sharp edge.
+Notice the comet bulky nucleus on the right and the comet flight direction as indicated by its tail, the same for scene2.
+For comparison, a real spear with a sharp edge illustrated in scene3.

-A good example of comet abstraction with multiple tails exemplified in Fig.6.
+An imaginative example of comet abstraction with multiple tails exemplified in Fig.6.
 In this scene, the rider holds a long object with a bulky end, not sharp, commencing with a long thin tail.
-You can see also the fainter tail that begins at the bulky end drawn as diagonal dots running through the horsetail.
-Multiple tails drawn on the horse’s right side, they are shorter and less developed, which resembles the broom abstraction of a comet.
-The horse-hoofs, in Fig.6, drawn as wheels reveals the artist’s comet abstraction that equates the comet to the Roman Sun chariot.
+The tail begins at the bulky end drawn as diagonal dots running through the horsetail.
+Multiple tails drawn on the horse’s right side are shorter and less developed resembling a broom abstraction of a comet.
+The horse-hoofs, in Fig.6, drawn as wheels reveals the artist’s imagination that equates the comet to the Roman Sun chariot.

 The imaginative horse with its rider metaphorically forms a comet that gallops through the sky like a Roman sun chariot.
 The rider throws the spear toward the horsetail, the comet moving direction, as his turned head and feet indicate.

-Fig.7 a rock art from the Negev Desert illustrates a comet held by a horned demon; one of the common historical interpretations of a comet, riding a horse.
+Fig.7 a rock art from the Negev Desert illustrates a comet held by a horned demon; one of the common historical interpretations of a comet.
 The comet nucleus pointing down and its shape curved.
 A moon sliver appears, on the horse’s left side, setting the whole scene high in the night sky.
 The comet equated to a demon holding a burning spear riding a horse through the sky.

 In this rock art, the astral phenomenon of a comet explained by earthly symbols made this scene believable.
-A strange abstraction to us but to the ancients many heavenly scenes described routinely by earthly scenes.
-The horse with wheel hoofs adapts this scene to a comet moving through the sky in a similar fashion as the Roman Sun Chariot that rides the sky.
+The horse with wheel hoofs adapts this scene to a comet moving through the sky in a similar fashion as the Roman Sun Chariot .

 Coimbra F. The sky on the Rock: Cometary images on Rock Art